When an actor plays a part, they become someone else. Their message is no longer their own, but their character’s.

 With a brand messaging framework.

 A brand messaging framework is the foundation for all of your brand messaging and an integral part of your overall brand strategy.
 Unlike a literal foundation, it isn’t a tangible thing.
 It’s a collection of efforts, documents, guides and statements that help you “stay in character” whenever you represent your brand in any media.
 A framework ensures everyone knows and understands your brand message.

 This framework isn’t just important for you, though.
 It also ensures that any third-party marketer, freelancer or partner who works with you can speak on behalf of your brand.

 (I can’t begin to tell you how often marketers adopt the “I know it when I see it” mentality to brand messaging.
-If you can’t articulate your brand personality to someone else, then you don’t know it well enough yourself.)
+If you can’t articulate your brand personality to someone else — especially your target audience — then you don’t know it well enough yourself.)

 Building an effective messaging framework doesn’t necessarily entail creating a proper messaging matrix.
 A chart or template may be useful for summarizing your framework once you’ve created it.

 But you don’t start with a template (contrary to what you may have read elsewhere).
 That’s far too confining.
-Instead, start by identifying and articulating the elements that will impact your core messaging.
+Instead, start by identifying and articulating the elements that will impact your core messaging and content marketing strategy.
 Once you have those down pat, you can figure out the best way to represent them.

 To get you started, we’ve identified the 5 core steps involved in creating a brand messaging framework:

-Phase one of your brand messaging strategy is to identify your audience.
-Keep in mind that your key messaging may reach people who aren’t buyers, but who can influence buyers.
+Phase one of your brand messaging strategy is to identify your target audience — your ideal customer.
+Remember that your key messaging may reach people who aren’t buyers but can influence buyers.
 This is particularly true for B2B businesses where decision-makers aren’t necessarily the end-users.